(809875) 2020 BX12

 ' is a sub-kilometer binary asteroid, classified as a near-Earth asteroid and potentially hazardous object of the Apollo group.
 It was discovered on 27 January 2020 by the Asteroid Terrestrial-impact Last Alert System survey at the Mauna Loa Observatory during its approach to Earth of 0.02915 AU.
-Radar observations of the asteroid were carried out by the Arecibo Observatory on 4 February 2020, revealing a natural satellite orbiting 360 m from the primary body.
+The Arecibo Observatory took radar images of on 4 February 2020, which led to the discovery of a small natural satellite orbiting 360 m away from the asteroid.
+With a diameter of around 200 m, is among the smallest 10% of known binary asteroids.
+It was the last binary asteroid discovered by the Arecibo Observatory.